vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 Vasudeva from 62-98.
 The King's name and the titles are given in full, and in the genitive.
 The era is generally ascribed to the famous Kaniṣka as we have a record of his first year.

 Their method of date-recording is the same as in Group A, viz., (see No. 25.) the year of the era, the month name in Greek or Sanskrit, the ordinal number of the day, then, the phrase equivalent to asyāin pūrvāyām ( before these to but in these inscriptions, it is expressed in the form ise kṣunami or its variant, which has been interpreted by.
-Konow as equivalent of asyāîn or etasyām pūrvāyān in the Khotani Saka language which Konow thinks was the mother tongue of kings of the Kaniṣka group and which they use in their inscriptions.
-In fact kings of this group use a number of Khotani Saka words, and from their wide range of coins are known to have put in a medley of Greek, Iranian, and Indian gods including Buddha on their coins, but the names of the gods are not in their original Indian, Iranian or Greek form but'invari ably in the form used in the Khotani Saka language.
+Konow as equivalent of asyāîn or etasyām pūrvāyān in the Khotani śaka language which Konow thinks was the mother tongue of kings of the Kaniṣka group and which they use in their inscriptions.
+In fact kings of this group use a number of Khotani śaka words, and from their wide range of coins are known to have put in a medley of Greek, Iranian, and Indian gods including Buddha on their coins, but the names of the gods are not in their original Indian, Iranian or Greek form but'invari ably in the form used in the Khotani śaka language.

 The method of date-recording followed by the Kuṣānas, in spite of its identity with that of Group A shows some interesting variations.
 In the Kharoṣthi inscriptions of the Kuṣānas, the months are mostly Greek, less so in Sanskrit ( Caitra, Vaiśākha, etc. ).
 The days run from 1 to 30 and clearly they are not tithis but solar days.
 When we turn to Brahmi inscrip tions, we find that the month names are mostly seasonal : Griṣma, Varṣā, or Hemanta as in the Satava hana records.
 But since 4 is the maximum number attached to these, and the day numbers run from 1 to 30, the number after the season denotes a month, not a pakṣa and the damnare solar.
 Thus G 4 denotes the fourth month of the Grisma season, viz, Aṣādha, and not the fourth paksa as was the case with the Satavābanas, which would be the second half of